symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

                         thumbnail: { size: [100, 100], mode: outbound }

 The document that should contain the Image document has to implement a setter method.
-To profit from the automatic guesser of the form layer, the name in the form and this method name have to match:
+To profit from the automatic guesser of the form layer, the name in the form element and this method name have to match:

 .. code-block:: php